munificent/craftinginterpreters/book/functions.md

 to tell if your optimization to, say, arithmetic made a difference, it's all noise.

-A nicer solution is have the benchmark script itself measure the time elapsed between two points in the code.
+A nicer solution is to have the benchmark script itself measure the time elapsed between two points in the code.
 To do that, a Lox program needs to be able to tell time.
 There's no way to do that now -- you can't implement a useful clock "from scratch" without access to the underlying clock on the computer.